florawisp.com

 Safety Tips for Gardening with Preschoolers

 Gardening with little ones is such a joyful experience, but it’s essential to keep their safety at the heart of every activity.
 As someone who’s spent years tending to both plants and young gardeners, I’ve gathered a few key tips to make the experience safe and memorable.
+Whether you’re just starting or planning regular gardening activities for preschoolers, these safety steps will help ensure every moment is enjoyable and secure.

 Supervision: Keep a Watchful Eye